 For my previous 3 week trip, I got around $500-800 in small change and used a hotel safe to keep what I was not using.
 I, then withdrew cash in larger bills as I needed it for accommodation or tours - or used my card.
-I am not saying this is the best way but that's what I did. almost 7 years ago
+I am not saying this is the best way but that's what I did. about 7 years ago

 I always change my money into local currency when i travel , in cambodia it is also better to have riel in my opinion, with dollers they wil charge you ( for example) 2 dollar for a bottle of water or just 2000 riel which i belive is not even one dollar, have done this in vietnam and burma as well , bleive me it is better and yes more fun as well to use thier currency

-PP is great and I think your kids will love it , there is a bit of a western touch especially o the river front and then the mega contrast when you venture a little away from there , a vist to the war graves is also a must , just ask a tuk tuk driver to take you there but dont pay more than 15$ ( or equivalnt ) return.Go on trip advisoe and you wil see al the tours you can do , because sometimes a tour has to be done , dont like them myself but sometimes it a must otherwise you might not get to see some of the wonderfull stuff there. almost 7 years ago
+PP is great and I think your kids will love it , there is a bit of a western touch especially o the river front and then the mega contrast when you venture a little away from there , a vist to the war graves is also a must , just ask a tuk tuk driver to take you there but dont pay more than 15$ ( or equivalnt ) return.Go on trip advisoe and you wil see al the tours you can do , because sometimes a tour has to be done , dont like them myself but sometimes it a must otherwise you might not get to see some of the wonderfull stuff there. about 7 years ago

 Thanks Simon.
 I think I'll take some $ and use the Riel I get as change.
 I've already booked flights and some accomm as its the busy period , and the rest will be an adventure for us 3!
 Can't wait!... oh, and we will be spending a few days in PP too.
 The Betelnut jeep tour to the wildlife sanctuary looks fun, and a bit of a different adventure for the day.
-I think I've fallen in love with Cambodia already, and I haven't even been there yet!;-) almost 7 years ago
+I think I've fallen in love with Cambodia already, and I haven't even been there yet!;-) about 7 years ago